Eight Limbs of Yoga Find A Yoga Practice Right For You

 The Siddhis

 The Siddhis is the brainchild of Patanjali.
-This system uses a collection of specialized Sutras to produce extraordinary experiential results.
+This system uses a collection of specialized sutras to produce extraordinary experiential results.
 It’s a technique that springboards from the transcendent state produced by Japa Meditation.
 Using these techniques is an advanced practice.
 You need to be grounded in the 4th state to use these tools.

 These Sutras are formulas that cultivate specific reactions.
 These can be emotional, psychological, and even physical.